ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 the public key of the resource server.
 The authorization server MUST ascertain that the RPK specified in `rs_cnf` belongs to the resource server that the client wants to communicate with.
-The authorization server MUST protect the integrity of the access token.
-If the access token contains confidential data, the authorization server MUST also protect the confidentiality of the access token.
+The authorization server MUST protect the integrity of the access token such that the resource server can detect unauthorized changes.
+If the access token contains
+confidential data, the authorization server MUST also protect the confidentiality of the access token.